muzhawir/muzhawir/README.md

-# Hello, I'm Muzhawir! 👋
+I'm Muzhawir, a web developer currently focusing on learning Elixir and its ecosystem.

-I'm a software developer with a passion for functional programming and scalable applications.
-I currently work extensively with Elixir.
+📝 You can find my learning notes on [DEV](https://dev.to/muzhawir).